fbgallet/roam-extension-speech-to-roam/README.md

 - on mobile (selection being not possible), place the cursor in a block to use its content as context, or enable the option to use the whole current view as context (unless you place the cursor in a blank block).
 You can also insert in a block a command to define the context, see below the section "Keyboard & text only AI completion and post-processing".
 - you can customize the AI assistants's "character", its default character is defined this way (you can add your own definition of its character, see settings):

   > _"You are a smart, rigorous and concise assistant.
 Your name is 'Roam', we can also call you 'AI assistant'.
-You always respond in the same language as the user's prompt unless specified otherwise in the prompt itself.`;"_
+You always respond in the same language as the user's prompt unless specified otherwise in the prompt itself."_

-- model by default is currently `gpt-3.5-turbo` (pointing to the latest model version)
+- model by default is currently `gpt-3.5-turbo` (pointing to the latest model version).
+You can change the default model or, 🆕 in v.4, choose any other model (among GPT 4 and Claude models) for each request by right-clicking on the completion button (just like for Post-processing button and Generate again button)
 - you can try other chat completion model, or your own fine-tuned models (only OpenAI chat completion).

+## 🆕 in v.4: Using Claude models: Haiku, Sonnet & Opus

+In the settings, provide your Anthropic API key (by copying/pasting an existing key or generating a new one via [this link](https://console.anthropic.com/settings/keys)).
+See princing [here](https://www.anthropic.com/api).

+⚠️ Be aware that your data (your API key, your prompt, and the selected context) are sent to Anthropic API via a remote server that I had to set up to communicate with the API from Roam (which is not necessary for the OpenAI API).
+The code of this server is open source and can be viewed [here](https://github.com/fbgallet/ai-api-back).
+Your data is not stored on the server; it is sent directly to the Anthropic API.

 ## AI Post-processing of vocal notes following your templates

-- 🆕 New in v.3: you can now ask your AI assistant to follow a template composed of a set of blocks and children, each containing instructions, placeholders, or questions.
+- You can ask your AI assistant to follow a template composed of a set of blocks and children, each containing instructions, placeholders, or questions.
 The AI assistant's response will be inserted into these different blocks !
 This feature is experimental, it often requires several attempts and more specific instructions for the result to be entirely satisfactory.
 - Here's how to proceed:
   1. create a prompt template anywhere in your graph. (consider using the native `/Template` command, but it's not required)
   2. insert a copy of the template (eventualy with `;;` command) as a child of a given block.